basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 two problems: when to resolve them and who resolves them.
 Dynamo is designed to be an eventually consistent data store; that is all updates reach all replicas eventually.

 >Remember Eventual Consistency?
-We followed Dynamo's lead here and made sure that Riak could withstand network, server and other failures by sacrificing absolute consistency and building in mechanisms to rectify object conflicts.
+We followed Dynamo's lead here and made sure that Riak KV could withstand network, server and other failures by sacrificing absolute consistency and building in mechanisms to rectify object conflicts.

 An important design consideration is to decide when to perform the process of resolving update conflicts, i.e., whether conflicts should be resolved during reads or writes.
 Many traditional